 Experience the famous Waitomo Glow Worm Caves, a Maori cultural performance in an authentic Maori Village peppered with a traditional Hangi dinner, see Geysers and take a thrilling Jetboat ride to the Huka Falls.
 Enjoy stunning views of the volcanoes and explore the vibrant City of Sails – Auckland.

-This self drive tour is an awesome week in New Zealand to explore some of the major Highlights of the North Island.
-After experiencing the included, awesome activities you will rest in pre-booked accommodations at the end of a great day.
+This self drive tour is an awesome week in New Zealand to explore some of the major highlights of the North Island.
+After experiencing the included, iconic activities you will rest in pre-booked accommodations at the end of each great day.

 Explore the diversity of this amazing country on a fantastic route with stunning experiences.
 Enjoy!

 The details below are for each of the days where there is a major driving leg.

 Times and distances are based on ideal conditions at an average of 80 kph (45-55 mph approx) and without stops.
 Plan to take longer than the times listed below to allow time to explore and enjoy some stops.

 BUT - we need them so that there is no misunderstanding if you decide to change or cancel anything.
 If you transact through this website then we will give you every chance to read these.
 Any quotes and bookings undertaken are done so on the understanding that you have read and agree to these terms.
 Please read here our Terms & Conditions for payment options and cancellation policy.

 We play fair and we know we play with people who play fair!